TheMarlboroMan/php-router/README.md

 ## a word about default parameters

-The router will attempt to locate parameters in the request for all your method arguments, even if you define default values for them, so any missing parameters (as defined by the argument class) will throw.
+The router will attempt to locate arguments in the request for all your method parameters, even if you define default values for them, so any missing parameters (as defined by the parameters class) will throw.

 ## the example